sarthakdv8/Credit_Card_Financial_Dashboard/README.md

 ✅  People between the age of 40-50 are using credit cards more.

-✅  Credit cards are widely used by Buisnessman and mostly to pay bills
+✅  Credit cards are widely used by Businessman and mostly to pay bills

 ✅  Texas generated the mose=t revenue.
 ## 🔗 Connect & Contribute